sbvevo2025/smart-finance-assistant/smart_finance_project.md

    - The Colab Notebook
    - A clear **README** explaining what your Assistant does, sample inputs/outputs, and instructions to run
    - Your **Developer’s Diary** (Markdown file)
+   - You must invite your instructor (`michael-borck`) as a collaborator to your private repository.

 3. **Developer’s Diary** including:
    - *Weekly AI Evidence Packages* documenting how you collaborated with AI (Weeks 8–12):